-CHARLOTTESVILLE – A federal judge granted evidentiary sanctions—including adverse inferences—against neo-Nazi leader Elliott Kline (aka Eli Mosley) in Sines v.
+CHARLOTTESVILLE – A federal judge granted evidentiary sanctions—including adverse inferences—against neo-Nazi leader Elliot Kline (aka Eli Mosley) in Sines v.
 Kessler—the landmark federal lawsuit backed by Integrity First for America against the neo-Nazis, white supremacists, and hate groups responsible for the Unite the Right violence.

 An adverse inference instruction is a type of evidentiary sanction for the spoliation or withholding of evidence.
 In today’s decision, Magistrate Judge Joel C. Hoppe of the Western District of Virginia ordered a number of critical facts to be deemed established against Kline for the purposes of the action.

 That includes the fact that Kline “entered into an agreement with one or more coconspirators to engage in racially-motivated violence in Charlottesville, Virginia” on August 11 and 12, 2017; that Kline “was motivated by animus against racial minorities, Jewish people, and their supporters when conspiring to engage in acts of intimidation and violence”; that “it was reasonably foreseeable to Defendant Kline and intended by him that coconspirators would commit acts of racially-motivated violence and intimidation”; and that Kline “ratified the racially-motivated violence” after Unite the Right.